CraftBlack/ComfyUI-Resolution-Divider/README.md

 [🇮🇩 **Bahasa Indonesia**](https://github.com/CraftBlack/ComfyUI-Resolution-Divider/blob/main/ID-README.md)

-A smart utility node for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) designed to calculate downscaled resolutions while strictly maintaining the original aspect ratio.
+A simple and smart utility node for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) designed to calculate downscaled resolutions while strictly maintaining the original aspect ratio.

 This node is essential for **Image-to-Video (I2V)** workflows (like **Wan 2.2**), where using high-resolution input images often leads to **OOM (Out of Memory)** errors.
 It helps you find the "sweet spot" (e.g., 480p or 720p) instantly without manual calculations.